WebAssembly/component-model/design/mvp/Explainer.md

 * Type exports allow a component or interface to associate a name with a structural type (e.g., `(export "nanos" (type (eq u64)))`) which bindings generators can use to generate type aliases (e.g., `typedef uint64_t nanos;`).
-* Type imports and exports allow a component to explicitly specify the type parameters used to monomorphize a generic interface being imported or exported.
+* Type imports and exports can provide additional information to toolchains and runtimes for defining the behavior of host APIs.

 When [resource and handle types] are added to the explainer, `typebound` will be extended with a `sub` option (symmetric to the [type-imports] proposal) that